2006 Greek Football Cup final

-The 2006 Greek Cup Final was the 62nd final of the Greek Cup.
+The 2006 Greek Cup final was the 62nd final of the Greek Cup.
 The match took place on 10 May 2006 at Pankritio Stadium.
-The contestants were Olympiacos and AEK Athens.
-It was Olympiacos' thirty second Greek Cup Final and third consecutive in their 81 years of existence and AEK Athens' eighteenth Greek Cup Final in their 82-year history.
+The contesting teams were Olympiacos and AEK Athens.
+It was Olympiacos' thirty-second Greek Cup final and third consecutive in their 81 years of existence and AEK Athens' eighteenth Greek Cup final in their 82-year history.

 Venue

-This was the first Greek Cup Final held at the Pankritio Stadium.
+This was the first Greek Cup final held at Pankritio Stadium.

-The Pankritio Stadium was built in 2003.
+Pankritio Stadium was built in 2003.
 The stadium is used as a venue for Ergotelis and OFI and was used for Greece in 2004.
 Its current capacity is 26,240.

 Background

-Olympiacos had qualified for the Greek Cup Final thirty one times, winning twenty one of them.
-They last had played in a Final in 2005, where they had won Aris, 3–0.
+Olympiacos had reached the Greek Cup final thirty one times, winning twenty one of them.
+The last time that they had played in a final was in 2005, where they had won against Aris by 3–0.

-AEK Athens had reached the Greek Cup Final seventeen times, winning eleven of them.
-They last had played in a Final in 2002, where they had won Olympiacos, 2–1.
+AEK Athens had reached the Greek Cup final seventeen times, winning eleven of them.
+The last time that they had played in a final was in 2002, where they had won against Olympiacos by 2–1.

+The two teams had met each other in a Cup final three times in the 1953, 1956 and 2002 finals.